newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-vehicle.md

 ### Application Requirements

-- [An appointment](https://telegov.njportal.com/njmvc/AppointmentWizard) with the NJ Motor Vehicle Commission
+- [An appointment](https://telegov.njportal.com/njmvc/AppointmentWizard) with the New Jersey Motor Vehicle Commission
 - Vehicle Title
 - Driver’s license
-- New Jersey insurance card or company name & policy number
+- New Jersey insurance card or company name and policy number
 - Completed [Vehicle Registration Application Form](https://www.nj.gov/mvc/pdf/vehicles/BA-49.pdf)
 - Power of attorney if someone other than the purchaser is signing the documents
+- Dealer reassignment documentation if applicable
-- Lien holder information and financing statement if the vehicle is leased or financed.
+- Lien holder information and financing statement if the vehicle is leased or financed
 - [Application for Certificate of Ownership](https://www.state.nj.us/mvc/pdf/vehicles/luxtaxapp.pdf), if the vehicle is registered in another state

 > **Once completed, you will have:**